alexanderczigler/habitica/README.md

 ### Healer | [healer.gs](https://github.com/alexanderczigler/habitica/blob/main/economy.gs)

 After expanding my party I realized that the members are spread across the world and their crons can run just about any time of the day.
 This makes it difficult for healers like myself to keep up and be able to rush in and heal the party if and when a boss deals a significant amount of damage.
-The healer script makes sure that everyone gets buffed regularly while preserving some mana for me.
-In addition, it will periodically look at my health and if it is too low, cast Blessing to heal the party.

-- **aura()** Casts Protective Aura if there is enough mana.
-- **bless()** Casts Blessing, healing yourself and your party members, if your health is low enough.
+This scripts uses my own health to try and figure out when to bast Blessing.
+Additionally, it will also cast Protective Aura to buff the party on a regular interval.

 #### Using